Is Fluoride in Your Toothpaste Good For You?

 Fluoride or not?
-How much fluoride there should really be in your toothpaste?
+How much fluoride should be in your toothpaste?
 Is fluoride good or bad for you?

-We know that fluoride can be controversial and we get it, the struggle is real here.
-You may not know what theories to believe in after all, but here at Ordo we care for your teeth, so we gladly went through the effort of collecting some facts you should definitely get yourself familiar with!
+We know that fluoride has gotten a bad rep over the last decade and there is a lot of confusion in the industry.
+You may not know what theories to believe in, but here at Ordo we care for your teeth, so we went through all the data and collected some facts you should definitely get yourself familiar with!

 Here are 5 things about fluoride you should probably know:

 1. Fluoride is a naturally occurring mineral that helps to prevent tooth decay.
 In some areas of the world it’s being added to the water supply through a process called fluoridation.

 Despite all the negative opinions against fluoride, it turns out that fluorine is a substance that your body actually needs.
 It is found in many foods that you eat, such as avocados or cucumbers.

 While some people argue that benefits of fluoride haven’t been scientifically proven, there are 70 years of research on fluoride which clearly shows that certain amount of fluoride can only do good to your teeth.